oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   valid_source_node_types: [ <node_type_names> ]
   valid_relationship_types: [ <relationship_type_names> ]
 ```
-In the above grammars, the pseudo values that appear in angle brackets
+In the above grammar, the pseudo values that appear in angle brackets
 have the following meaning:

-- capability_definition_name**:** represents the symbolic name of the
+- capability_definition_name: represents the symbolic name of the
   capability as a string.
+Capability symbolic names SHALL be unique;
+  it is an error if a capability name is found to occur more than
+  once.

 - capability_type: represents the mandatory name of a capability type
-  the capability definition is based upon.
+  on which the capability definition is based.

-- capability_description: represents the optional description of the
-  capability definition.

 - property_refinements: represents the optional map of property
-  definitions refinements for properties already defined in the
+  refinements for properties already defined in the capability type;
-  capability type; new properties may not be added.
+  new properties may not be added.

 - attribute_refinements: represents the optional map of attribute
-  definitions refinements for attributes already defined in the
+  refinements for attributes already defined in the capability type;
-  capability type; new attributes may not be added.
+  new attributes may not be added.

-- node_type_names: represents the optional list of one or more names of
+- node_type_names: represents the optional list of one or more node
-  node types that the capability definition supports as valid sources
-  for a successful relationship to be established to said capability
+  type names for nodes that are allowed to establish a relationship to
+  this capability.

   - if valid_source_node_types is defined in the capability type, each
     element in this list MUST either be in that list or derived from an